lr91-089/Truck-Drone-Tandem-Disaster-Relief-Simulation/README.md

 We create sparse graphs since they most resemble real road networks.
 We keep the graphs connected to ensure feasibility: There is a road between each delivery address and the depot.
 We start with a complete graph and gradually reduce the number of edges to $|E|=36$ by randomly deleting edges that do not disconnect the graph.

-The instances 1601-1700 are used for the main experiments, while the instances 6001-6200 are used for the calibration of the hybrid policy.
+The instances 1601-1800 are used for the main experiments, while the instances 6001-6200 are used for the calibration of the hybrid policy (we generated additional 200 graphs with same procedure).

 ## Random seeds